rbtylee/tutorial-jsonc/tutorial/File.md

 So let's examine what we have learned from the code above.

 First and foremost, I have introduced a new 'type': _*json_object*_.
-As expected for a C program, _*json_object*_ is really a structure defined in the _*json_object_private.h*_ header file.
-In recent json-c versions, this file is not installed as it is a private header file.
-The actaul implemetation details of _*json_object*_ should not concern the average developer using this library.
-But if you wish, can examine the definition in json-c source code.
-For now, we can just think of it as a basic object that the json-c functions operate upon.

-Some programmers who wish to stress the idea _*json_object*_ is a *struct* would write the line of code
+As expected for a C program, _*json_object*_ is really an opaque structure whose internal implementation is not available in application code outside of the json-c library.
+Your code will only ever deal with a _pointer_ to a _*json_object*_, and all operations must be performed through the json-c API functions.
+Some programmers who wish to stress the idea _*json_object*_ is a *struct* would write the line of code:

 ```
 json_object *root = json_object_from_file("contact.json");